Translating into – and out of – your native language

 in English where references don’t reflect such a defined linguistic

 scheme.
-(Here is a great article on the subject.)
+Here's a great article on the subject (in German).

 Another example is rude words.
 I still find it hard to truly “feel” how bad some naughty words or expressions are!
 (Solution?
 Stay polite!)
 I didn’t grow up using these expressions and lack the innate understanding of how/when/where they are used/not used.

-On the other hand, if you are a technical translator, translating only specialized technical texts, then you will be largely working with a set body of accepted, technical, specific terminology and phraseology (medical, biological, IT, metallurgical etc. etc.) for which there are “standard”, recognized translations.
+On the other hand, if you are a technical translator, translating only specialized technical texts, then you will be largely working with a set body of accepted, technical terminology and phraseology (medical, biological, IT, metallurgical etc. etc.) for which there are “standard”, recognized translations.

-As a specialist in such as field, I would think that being able to translate English and German in both directions would be an extremely valuable asset.
+As a highly specialized translator, I would think that being able to translate English and German in both directions would be an extremely valuable asset.